Annual Administration

 Basically, what do you believe the value of your business is worth at the end of your tax year?

 If you have closed your PSP&T bank account, it is necessary for us to obtain the statements up until the account was closed.
 Once it has been reported that the account was closed, then this item is no longer applicable to you unless you decide to reopen the account.
-You must inform our administration department if you have decided that you want to reopen your PSP&T bank account.
+You must inform your Plan Coordinator if you have decided you want to reopen your PSP&T bank account.

 We only need copies of your Corporate statements IF additional stock was purchased, stock bought back, or a contribution was made and we need to see the money going into or coming out of the account.
 Other than the applicable statement, it is unnecessary to send us your Corporate bank statements.

-Please be aware that if a participant with an account balance terminates or takes distribution, it is important to inform us immediately by emailing admin@ersop.com with the following data:
+Please be aware that if a participant with an account balance terminates or takes distribution, it is important to inform us immediately by emailing your Plan Coordinator with the following data:

-If you have not filed the Form 1099R(s) & 1096, ERSOP can produce them for a fee of $250 for the initial filing of the forms and $100 for subsequent filings.
-If you hire ERSOP to produce the forms, please sent the data to us as soon as available or no later than December 1st of the distribution year.
+If you have not filed the Form 1099R(s) & 1096, SD Cooper can produce them for free if you are enrolled in our Annual Administration program; otherwise, we can prepare them for a fee of $250 for the initial filing of the forms and $100 for subsequent filings.
+If you hire SD Cooper to produce the forms, please send the data to us as soon as available or no later than December 1st of the distribution year.

 The IRS filing deadlines for the Form 1099R & 1096 are as follows:

-*PLEASE NOTE: Only sending in payment before the deadline without the other data, will still be considered late and the $85 fee will be added to your account.
+Please Also Note: Only sending in payment before the deadline without the other data will still be considered late and may incur late fees from the IRS and/or the DOL.

 Annual Administration Forms